anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

     [[300, h'c0000201']]

-Note that here also the 1 of record type `IN` can be elided, as this record is specified in the question section.
+Note that here also the 1 of record type `A` can be elided, as this record type is specified in the question section.

 Lastly, a response to `["example.org", 255, 255]` could be